 Things you should NOT do in India

 Everyone dreams of visiting India, but traveling within India can be challenging and overwhelming for first-time visitors.
-The country has countless religions, languages, traditions, festivals, and cuisines.
+The country boasts a diverse array of religions, languages, traditions, festivals, and cuisines.
 As you travel to different parts of India, the changing etiquette and customs can confuse even the local travelers.
-For Westerners, the cultural norms and conservative beliefs are different from what they are used to back home.
+For Westerners, the cultural norms and conservative beliefs differ from those they are accustomed to back home.
 These cultural differences are fascinating but can be daunting and shocking for most travelers.

-While visiting a foreign land, one should always be mindful of the local customs and heritage so that you do not offend anyone’s sentiments or make a major social faux pas.
+While visiting a foreign land, one should always be mindful of local customs and heritage to avoid offending local sensibilities or making a major social faux pas.
 Indians are very hospitable and friendly people and take minor aberrations by foreign visitors in their stride.
-But it is always advisable to be aware of how things work in the country and follow the basic norms, as it shows your respect for the natives and their traditions.
+However, it is always advisable to understand how things work in the country and to follow basic norms, as this shows your respect for locals and their traditions.

-If you are uncertain about what to expect in India, check these travel tips.
-Better still, make note of basic things that are taboo in India so that you are better prepared for your trip.
-Here is a list of a few things that you should NOT do in India if you want to have a safe and enjoyable Indian vacation.
+If you’re uncertain about what to expect in India, check out these travel tips.
+I’d like you to take note of the basic things considered taboo in India, so you’re better prepared for your trip.
+Here is a list of a few things you should NOT do in India if you want a safe and enjoyable Indian vacation.

 Do NOT wear shoes while entering a temple:-

-Temples are very sacred for Indians and you must remove your shoes before entering a temple.
-There are facilities to store footwear outside most temples and you can leave your shoes there.
-If you are worried about getting your feet dirty, carry a pair of socks with you.
-Many Indian households and shops expect you to take off your footwear before entering the premises.
+Temples are highly sacred to Indians, and it is customary to remove your shoes before entering.
+There are facilities to store footwear outside most temples, where you can leave your shoes.
+If you’re worried about getting your feet dirty, consider carrying a pair of socks.
+Many Indian households and shops expect you to remove your footwear before entering.
 If you see a pile of shoes at the doorstep, you should remove your shoes as well.
-Indians often keep separate footwear for wearing indoors and outdoors, as outside shoes are considered dirty and impure.
+Indians often keep separate footwear for indoor and outdoor use, as outdoor shoes are considered dirty and impure.

 Do NOT wear tight and revealing clothes:-

 Indians are still very conservative and do not appreciate women wearing tight and revealing clothes.
-You are expected to be all covered up, even if it is scorching hot.
+You are expected to be fully covered, even if it’s scorching hot.
 People judge you by your clothing and appearance, so it is safer to follow the protocol.
-In bigger cities, we can see the changes creeping in and young women are often seen in trendy and skimpy clothing.
+In larger cities, we can see changes creeping in, and young women are often seen wearing trendy, skimpy clothing.
 But in small towns and rural areas, revealing too much skin is not only inappropriate but also very unsafe.

-Wear modest clothing and keep your legs, cleavage, and shoulders covered to protect yourself from unwanted attention, Always carry shawls/stoles with you to protect yourself from prying eyes.
+Wear modest clothing and keep your legs, cleavage, and shoulders covered to protect yourself from unwanted attention.
+Always carry shawls or stoles to defend yourself from prying eyes.
 Even in temples, you may be required to cover your shoulders, legs, and head.
-Wearing Indian clothing is a very good option as it is modest, comfortable, weather-appropriate, and helps you to blend with the local women.
+Wearing Indian clothing is an excellent option because it is modest, comfortable, and weather-appropriate, helping you blend in with local women.

 Do NOT display affection in public:-